-CARE claims that a petition for an alternative thermal effluent limitation involves "complicated biological factors," and CARE is uncertain whether the Agency possesses the capacity or expertise to evaluate these factors in making its recommendation to the Board under proposed Section 106.1145.
+CARE claimed that a petition for an alternative thermal effluent limitation involves "complicated biological factors," and CARE was uncertain whether the Agency possesses the capacity or expertise to evaluate these factors in making its recommendation to the Board under proposed Section 106.1145.
 PC1 at 10-11.
-Accordingly, CARE urges the Board to require the Agency to confer with DNR and FWS.
+Accordingly, CARE urged the Board to require the Agency to confer with DNR and FWS.
 Id.
-CARE suggests that this communication occur early in the process during the development of a plan of study.
+CARE suggested that this communication occur early in the process during the development of a plan of study.
 Tr.2 at 17, 19.
-CARE requests that the Agency also be required to inform the Board whether DNR and FWS concur with the Agency's recommendation to the Board.
+CARE requested that the Agency also be required to inform the Board whether DNR and FWS concur with the Agency's recommendation to the Board.
 PC1 at 11.

-The Agency objects to the Board requiring in its rules that the Agency confer with DNR and FWS during the early screening phase in proposed Section 106.1115 or in the detailed plan of study phase in proposed Section 106.1120.
+The Agency objected to the Board requiring in its rules that the Agency confer with DNR and FWS during the early screening phase in proposed Section 106.1115 or in the detailed plan of study phase in proposed Section 106.1120.
 Agency Resp.
 Exh.
 B at 5.
 The Agency explained at hearing that "when we need additional expertise . . . we'll seek out these consultations."
 Tr.2 at 16; see also Tr.2 at 17-18, 20.
-However, the Agency worries that making such discussions mandatory would be problematic.
+However, the Agency worried that making such discussions mandatory would be problematic.
 See id. at 16, 17, 18.

-The Agency agrees, however, that DNR should be notified when an alternative thermal effluent limitation petition is filed with the Board and suggests requiring petitioners to serve a copy of the petition on DNR in proposed Section 106.1125.
-The Board finds it appropriate for a petitioner to notify DNR when filing a petition for an alternative thermal effluent limitation.
+The Agency agreed, however, that DNR should be notified when an alternative thermal effluent limitation petition is filed with the Board and suggested requiring petitioners to serve a copy of the petition on DNR in proposed Section 106.1125.
+The Board at second notice found it appropriate for a petitioner to notify DNR when filing a petition for an alternative thermal effluent limitation.
 Such notice will allow DNR to participate in the Board proceeding if DNR deems participation appropriate.
-Accordingly, the Board proposes for second notice publication in Section 106.1125 that petitioners notify DNR of the filing of their petitions.
+Accordingly, the Board proposed for second notice publication in Section 106.1125 that petitioners notify DNR of the filing of their petitions.

-The Board has no statutory authority to require another state agency like DNR or a federal agency like FWS to consult with the Agency regarding these petitions.
-Therefore, the Board cannot adopt CARE's suggestion to require communication among these agencies.
-CARE frames its suggestion as a requirement of the Agency to consult with DNR and FWS.
-However, without statutory authority to require the agencies' participation, the process for obtaining CWA Section 316(a) would stall if these agencies fail to respond.
+The Board noted at second notice that it has no statutory authority to require another state agency like DNR or a federal agency like FWS to consult with the Agency regarding these petitions.
+Therefore, the Board did not adopt CARE's suggestion to require communication among these agencies.
+CARE framed its suggestion as a requirement for the Agency to consult with DNR and FWS.
+However, without statutory authority to require the agencies' participation, the process for obtaining CWA Section 316(a) relief would stall if these agencies fail to respond.
 See Tr.2 at 16 (noting example of federal government shutdown at the time of the second hearing in this rulemaking).
-Nevertheless, the Board encourages these agencies and any other interested entities to participate in proceedings on petitions for alternative thermal effluent limitations.
+Nevertheless, as stated at second notice, the Board encourages these agencies and any other interested entities to participate in proceedings on petitions for alternative thermal effluent limitations.
 The Board also encourages petitioners to utilize the resources of those agencies in preparing studies.
 Likewise, NHS could offer substantial information to petitioners in performing studies.